DXCANZProduct/DXC-Products-for-Microsoft-Business-Applications/EDI/CORE/Setup/Cleanup profile.md

   - Error
   - Cancelled
 - Specify the **Age days**.
 When the batch job is run, staging records older than this value will be deleted.

+The configured Cleanup profiles can be used either in:
+- EDI shared parameters, and/or
+- Trading partner’s Options, and/or
+- Trading partner’s Incoming and Outgoing documents

+Also required to setup a period task to run the cleanup via  **EDI > Periodic tasks > Cleanup documents**.